rust-lang/rust/src/doc/rustc-dev-guide/src/overview.md

   is a type of diagram that shows the basic blocks of a program and how control flow can go between them.
-Likewise, MIR also has a bunch of basic blocks with simple typed statements inside them (e.g. assignment, simple computations, dropping values, etc).
-MIR is used for borrow checking and a bunch of other important dataflow based checks, such as checking for uninitialized values.
+Likewise, MIR also has a bunch of basic blocks with simple typed statements inside them (e.g. assignment, simple computations, etc) and control flow edges to other basic blocks (e.g., calls, dropping values).
+MIR is used for borrow checking and other important dataflow-based checks, such as checking for uninitialized values.
-  It is also used for a bunch of optimizations and for constant evaluation (via MIRI).
+  It is also used for a series of optimizations and for constant evaluation (via MIRI).
 Because MIR is still generic, we can do a lot of analyses here more efficiently than after monomorphization.
 - LLVM IR: This is the standard form of all input to the LLVM compiler.
 LLVM IR